curiousest/curiousest.github.io/_posts/2018-09-21-evolution-of-my-desk-2.md

 * **Flimsy:** I could feel the edges & corners of the box flexing too much
 * **Heavy:** wearing it for just 5 minutes was uncomfortable for my shoulders and nect
-* **Didn't block sound:** the exposed neckline was large, and the acrylic face area wasn't a great barrier
+* **Didn't block sound:** the exposed neckline was large, and the clear face area wasn't a great sound barrier

 I was going to add predator-like dreadlock flaps to seal the neckline, but it wasn't working well as it existed already, so I trashed the project: